-The Lake Dalrymple watershed has two separate natural heritage systems mapped, both developed through the Ministry of Natural Resources and Forestry.
-The firs Natural Heritage System project, Kawarthas Naturally Connected, was developed with input from local stakeholders, while the second, the Regional Natural Heritage System - Growth Plan for the Greater Golden Horseshoe, extends across much of southern Ontario and occupies most of the Lake Dalrymple Watershed area.
-The City of Kawartha Lakes has yet to amend their Official Plan to include natural heritage system mapping.
+The Lake Dalrymple watershed has two separate natural heritage systems mapped, both developed through the Ministry of Natural Resources.
+The first Natural Heritage System project, Kawarthas Naturally Connected, was developed with input from local stakeholders, while the second, the Regional Natural Heritage System - Growth Plan for the Greater Golden Horseshoe, extends across much of southern Ontario and occupies most of the Lake Dalrymple Watershed area.